Make use of macros in Confluence to expand the capabilities of your pages and then add labels to quickly organize your documentation.

 - Code Block macro to enter neatly formatted code snippets

 - Excerpt macro to add a short description to a page

-These are just some of the ways macros enhance your writing, and this list doesn't even go into the macros available on Atlassian Marketplace.
-What's great about macros is you can add extra functionality or dynamic content to your documentation without the need to code.
+These show just some of the ways that macros can enhance your documentation.
+This list doesn't even go touch upon the macros that are available on Atlassian Marketplace.
+What's great about macros is that you can add extra functionality or dynamic content to your documentation without the need to code.
 This means you won't need to customize your content transformation processes to render content dynamically.
-As the writer, you're in full creative control.
+As the writer, you have full creative control.

 Labels are key words you can add to your documentation pages to make them easier to group and find.
 As an example, you could assign the label administrator to all pages with content written for administrators.
 Then, you can browse all pages with that label, display a list of pages with that label using a macro, or search based on the label.
 Labels are great for working with documentation internally and for providing users a way to view and filter related pages.

 Confluence lets you define the exact text of each label, so you can add any word that makes sense to help you to identify the content in your site.